214 1st Avenue NE

 If a child qualifies for special education services, a team is convened including the parent/guardian, to develop an Individualized Education Plan (IEP).
 Services may be provided in the regular education classroom or special education setting.
 Services may be provided through consultation with the classroom teacher or directly with licensed special education personnel.

-If you suspect your child has a disability which affects their access to a free and appropriate education, contact your school psychologist or the Special Education Department at 763-682-8715.
-If your child is enrolled in home school or private school, please contact the Special Education Department.
+If you suspect your child has a disability which affects their access to a free and appropriate education, contact your building administrator, school psychologist, or the Special Education Department at 763-682-8715.
+If your child is enrolled in home school or private school, please contact the Special Education Department at 763.682.8715.